HORSFORTH FEATHERBANK PRIMARY SCHOOL

 Written Statement of Behaviour Principles,

-Approved by the Governing Body on 19th January 2018
+Adopted by the Governing Body on 6th February 2019

 The Education and Inspections Act 2006 and DfE guidance document for governing bodies (Behaviour and Discipline in Schools, 2015) requires the governing body to make and frequently review a written statement of general behaviour principles to guide the Headteacher in determining measures to promote good behaviour.

 This is a statement of principles, not practice.

 Practical applications of these principles are the responsibility of the Headteacher.

 The Governors at Horsforth Featherbank Primary School, believe that high standards of behaviour lie at the heart of a successful school and enable children to make the best possible progress in all aspects of their school life.